AgentHub

 coding-assistant

-Gemini Code Assist moves up when the backlog is tightly tied to Google Cloud, platform work, and terminal-heavy workflows.
+Gemini Code Assist moves up when the backlog is tightly tied to Google Cloud projects, Cloud Run deployment, platform work, and terminal-heavy workflows where agent mode can operate with configured tools.

-It is still less purpose-built than Devin for queue-clearing autonomous work.
+It is still less purpose-built than Devin for queue-clearing autonomous work, and some agent-mode paths depend on VS Code, Google Cloud setup, and explicit tool permissions.

 Learn more